 When onboarding, collecting information for where to deliver payouts is probably one of the trickiest parts.
 You want it to feel smooth and trustworthy as merchants are entering their banking information.

 Dwolla’s ACH API allows you to build this process into your existing onboarding flow.
 Simply request an account and routing number, and integrate this step into your registration.
 Once the time comes for a merchant to “cash out”, the funds it’s earned will be routed to its connected bank account via ACH transfer.

 A leading new marketplace, Utah’s #1 fastest-growing company, Jane.com found value in streamlining their onboarding process.
 They’re now onboarding users with Dwolla’s API (more on how here).

-As you look to differentiate your consumer marketplace from the next guy’s, speedy payouts is the right way to go.
-Consider Uber v.
-Lyft.
+As you look to differentiate your consumer marketplace from the next company’s, speedy payouts is the right way to go.
+Consider Uber and Lyft.
 Right now, as rideshare marketplaces continue to develop, drivers are considering their options.
 One point of comparison is how quickly the drivers will get paid after delivery of service.
 In turn, rideshare programs are competing to deliver payouts to drivers as quickly as possible.

 At Dwolla, we get it—as a merchant or contractor, when you sell a good or perform a service, you want to get paid now.

 An easy-to-integrate ACH API can enable a more seamless payouts process.
-For example consider GOAT.
+For example, consider GOAT.